What Is the Metaverse, and Why Does It Matter to the Crypto Space?

 While today’s metaverse is largely centered on gaming platforms, there are other tools and options as well, including:

 - Festivals and events

-The metaverse is not a new concept, but interest in it soared when Facebook entered the market, creating hype in the crypto scene.
+The metaverse is not a new concept, but interest in it soared when Facebook entered the market and rebranding themselves to Meta, creating hype in the crypto scene.
 This hype has led to skyrocketing costs for meta-related crypto and increased interest in metaverse platforms.
 However, gaming is only the tip of the virtual iceberg when it comes to the metaverse’s many possibilities.

 With a truly evolved metaverse, we would be able to transcend countries, borders, cultures, brands — and even the laws of physics.
 We could use the metaverse to do virtually anything we wanted, from working and playing to those everyday necessities of life, such as talking to a doctor or studying for a test.

 The key to unlocking the metaverse is found in non-fungible tokens and metaverse crypto.
 Also called NFTs, non-fungible tokens grant property rights to digital assets.
 People are able to use NFTs to buy and sell virtual property and artwork, travel virtually, or attend virtual festivals and concerts.
 Metaverse crypto is a type of cryptocurrency that funds each metaverse platform, and may include blockchain fees, node rewards, staking, and other standard crypto features and is ultimately used in the process of creating their own virtual world platforms.